The latest release of Testlab has been added with a bunch of enhancements for integrations:

 Your Testlab project can be integrated with Pivotal Tracker to export assets from Testlab to Pivotal Tracker as stories and, to push stories from Pivotal Tracker to Testlab’s project as requirements.

 Importing Testlab assets to Pivotal Tracker

-The integration works in a two way manner.
+The integration works in a two-way manner.
 First, you have an option to import assets from your Testlab project to your Pivotal Project as stories to be tracked.
 You have an option to pull requirements, test runs, test sets, milestones, issues and even test cases from your Testlab project.
-When done so, a new story is created to your Pivotal Tracker project.
+When done so, a new story is created for your Pivotal Tracker project.
 It is as easy as dragging an asset to your project’s Icebox in Pivotal.

 Pushing stories from Pivotal Tracker to Testlab

 You also have an option to push stories from your Pivotal Tracker project to your Testlab project.
 This way, you can easily